All Episodes

 Sorry.

-Well, my mother didn't grow up Christian, um, and uh so it was very much there was this notion of belief in God for sure in in my household, but it wasn't a religion.
+And so it was very much, there was this notion of belief in God, for sure, in my household, but it wasn't a religion.

 I didn't grow up with a religion, basically.

-My mother didn't raise me with a religion as she hadn't been raised with a religion herself, but there was very much this um belief that there is a God.
+My mother didn't raise me with a religion as she hadn't been raised with a religion herself, but there was very much this belief that there is a God.

-Um and um that was very prevalent.
+And that was very prevalent.

 Can you say that word in English?

-The precepts in the Bible.
+The precepts in the Bible?

-Well, I mean precepts is an English word.
+I mean, precepts is an English word.

-Um, yeah, les precept Well, uh, the teachings of the Bible.
+Well, the teachings of the Bible.

 Let's put it.